 Helped protect the ATP and WTA events in Toronto and Montreal to maintain their top status, and secured new sponsorship

 A longtime tennis fan and player – he was the 1962 U16 national champion – Moffatt was the first full-time, paid leader of Tennis Canada.
 He joined the organization in 1989 and he, along with outgoing president Robert Wright, helped shape Tennis Canada’s corporate structure which led it to become the professional organization it is today.

 Both tournament venues in Toronto and Montreal received significant upgrades during Moffatt’s tenure, which helped the Canadian Open remain relevant and one of the best tournaments in the world.
 In Montreal, the Jarry Park stadium was renovated and expanded to fit the growing needs of the Canadian Open there.
-And in Toronto, Moffatt was one of the key individuals in building the much-needed brand-new stadium, which opened in 2004 and is today known as Aviva Centre.
+And in Toronto, Moffatt was one of the key individuals in building the much-needed brand-new stadium, which opened in 2004 and is today known as Sobeys Stadium.
 Moffatt also helped secure new sponsors for the ATP and WTA events once tobacco companies were no longer allowed to sponsor sporting events, which was critical for the tournaments to stay afloat and maintain their top designations on the tours.

 Moffatt was also highly respected in the international tennis community.
 He was a member of the ITF’s Rules committee as well as the American Davis Cup committee, helping to grow Canada’s reputation on the world stage.
 During his time as president and CEO, tennis in Canada also witnessed some of its best moments and matches, involving Canadian greats like Helen Kelesi, Patricia Hy, Grant Connell, Sebastien Lareau, and Daniel Nestor.